James-Wickenden/PermutationLibrary/README.md

     permutor.Dispose();
     ```

-    Disposes the permutor's internal PermutorStreamHandler, and sets the `disposed` flag.
+    Disposes the permutor's internal PermutorStreamHandler and the list of CancellationTokenSource objects, and sets the `disposed` flag.